je-marco/Portfolio_Project/README.md

 ### [Link to the Tableau dashboard](https://public.tableau.com/app/profile/jericka.marco/viz/COVID19Dashboard_16951688711120/floating) - Use Desktop View for the best view

-## Project 2: Data Cleaning

-## Project 3: Sales Dashboard for a Bakery Business
+## Project 4: Sales Dashboard for a Bakery Business

 * This is a project that I made for a start-up bakery business named Freon's Homemade Sweets and Pastries
 *